The morning sun was soon eclipsed by the white sky above and somber grey on the horizon.

 Casita 9s, s for South, will be mine for three months.

-To resist sleep (at 6 pm here the feel is 2 am for me) I go shopping, forget half of the things.
-I eat and fall asleep too soon.
+To stay awake (at 6 pm here the feel is 2 am for me) I go shopping, forget half the things.
+I eat and fall asleep early.

 At 4 am I wake up and listen to the news in a continuous loop.
 Haiti, a horror story: In a French smothered by a simultaneous translation, I hear the Haitians tell of their abandonment, they will die if no one comes to help.
 Then something which sounds very serious for American democracy: that corporations can be considered persons and will be able to directly influence political decision making.
 The weather forecast, it will snow heavily in Taos, New Mexico 6500 feet.